Kotlin/kotlin-by-example/examples/01_introduction/02_Functions.md

 1. This takes the infix function from above one step further using the `operator` modifier.
 2. The operator symbol for `times()` is `*` so that you can call the function using `2 * "Bye"`.
-3. An operator function allowing easy range access on strings.
+3. An operator function allows easy range access on strings.
 4. The `get()` operator enables [bracket-access syntax](https://kotlinlang.org/docs/reference/operator-overloading.html#indexed).

 ### Functions with `vararg` parameters

-[Varargs](https://kotlinlang.org/docs/reference/functions.html#variable-number-of-arguments-varargs) allow passing any number of arguments by comma-separating them.
+[Varargs](https://kotlinlang.org/docs/reference/functions.html#variable-number-of-arguments-varargs) allow us to pass any number of arguments by comma-separating them.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">